 What Providers Need to Know

-The pivot toward achievement of the Triple Aim, and now the Quadruple Aim, requires those who manage and provide care to re-envision the components and processes of health delivery.
+The pivot toward achievement of the Quadruple Aim requires those who manage and provide care to re-envision the components and processes of health delivery.
 Integration of research in neuroscience, social epidemiology, public health and the behavioral sciences create new opportunities to advance Whole Person and Value Based Care.
 WPIC leverages these advances to create a new model of comprehensive care by using research-based elements that positively affect behavioral and overall health, reduce health disparities, and optimize community resources.

 WPIC is composed of three infrastructure “tiers”, with the overarching goal of achieving the Quadruple Aim:

 Integrated health care practices that adopt Whole Person Integrated Care (WPIC) incorporate research-informed methods to improve care.
 This includes the Collaborative Care Model (a product of University of Washington’s AIMs Center), a team-based approach that has been proven to improve health outcomes and reduce unnecessary costs.
 In WPIC, the Collaborative Care Model (CCM) is augmented to include two additional elements: peer engagement and support (known to improve participation and health outcomes) and direct attention to Social Determinants of Health (SDOH), known to impact 60% of a person’s health status.
 Each member in the practice would see appropriate behavioral and medical health professionals, and also be introduced to a peer to help support active participation in their care, help navigate the service system, and promote the role of the member as a full partner in all health care planning and decisions.
 The peer is also instrumental in helping identify and address SDOH that impede the member’s success in achieving wellness.
 Through these approaches WPIC strengthens the role and impact of the medical/health home as a relevant and accessible center of health and wellness for each of its members.